Federal and Private Loan Programs

 Federal Graduate PLUS Loan

-The Grad PLUS loan is a federal loan designed to assist graduate and professional students who are U.S. citizens or eligible non-citizens.
+The Federal Direct Grad PLUS loan is a federal loan designed to assist graduate and professional students who are U.S. citizens or eligible non-citizens.
 Students may borrow the amount equal to the cost of attendance less all other financial aid.
-The Grad PLUS loan has a fixed interest rate of 6.31%, with repayment beginning 60 days after the loan is fully disbursed.
+The Federal Direct Grad PLUS loan has a fixed interest rate of 5.3%, with repayment beginning 60 days after the loan is fully disbursed.
 Once in repayment, students that are enrolled at least half-time are eligible for an in-school deferment on the principal balance of the loan.
-The Grad PLUS loan is credit based, but the government does not factor debt-to-income ratio, therefore, more students may be approved for the Grad PLUS loan as opposed to private loans.
-The Grad PLUS loan has the same repayment, deferment, forbearance and cancellation provisions as the Federal Stafford loan program.
-The Grad PLUS loan may be consolidated with other federal loans.
+The Federal Direct Grad PLUS loan is credit based, but the government does not factor debt-to-income ratio, therefore, more students may be approved for the Federal Direct Grad PLUS loan as opposed to private loans.
+The Federal Direct Grad PLUS loan has the same repayment, deferment, forbearance and cancellation provisions as the Federal Stafford loan program.
+The Federal Direct Grad PLUS loan may be consolidated with other federal loans.

 The Bar Examination loan is a private loan program that is available to graduating law students to finance expenses incurred during the Bar examination process.
 Expenses include exam fees, review courses, and living costs for the period prior to being notified of Bar examination results.